Karti722/TheMappingOverseer/README.md

 # test command for 1000 files
 python -m overseer.cli --metrics ./Metrics/metrics --sample 100000 --skip-bad-files

-# important note about Open AI api key
+# Open AI api key must be used for the explanations
-Make sure to set the Open AI key using Powershell or Terminal locally before running the main command
+Make sure to set the Open AI key using Powershell or Terminal locally before running the main command.

+## command to set API key
+$env:OPENAI_API_KEY = 'sk-...'

+## Run this command to verify API key is in Powershell
+$env:OPENAI_API_KEY

 ## Overseer CLI Commands